There are many reasons to do glute bridges but there are similar options too. Find out what alternatives could fit your training goals.

 8. Good mornings

 The good morning exercise is usually done with a barbell but you could use other free weights, resistance bands, and gym machines like the cable machine or smith machine.
-To do a good morning with a barbell take the following steps:

 - Find a squat rack and place the barbell at about chest height.
 Add the desired number of weight plates.
 If there are any safety bars adjust them to the right height.